percona/pmm-doc/docs/details/commands/pmm-admin.md

     `--max-query-length=NUMBER`
     : Limit query length in QAN.
 Allowed values:
         - -1: No limit.
         -  0: Default value.
-It means 2048 chars.
+The default value is 2048 chars.
         - >0: Query will be truncated after 2048 chars.

 #### PostgreSQL